theIvanR/Arduino-LC-Meter/README.md

 My code improves upon existing methods by adding rudimentary autoranging, internal calibration/zeroing of the test capacitance, low pass filtering, and integration averaging.
 These features improve the accuracy of the measurement by reducing statistical noise and increasing the precision by removing the offset component from capacitance measurement.

 # Future Plans:
 While I aim to keep this project as barebones as possible for easy implementation, I plan to create a second code file in the future that includes more advanced features.
 These may include more advanced reference calibration capability (utilizing newtonian or other polynomial weight functions which will be stored in the EEPROM and can be called by a smart calibration function) and support for LCDs.
+Additionally, I plan to implement the ability to measure ESR of a capacitor directly.

 # Instructions:
 To wire the barebones configuration of the LC meter, connect the following pins: